 If you have extra egg batter, don’t toss it!

 Occasionally I have extra egg batter leftover.
 Instead of wasting it, I scrabble it.
 When I am done making my french toast, I pour whatever batter is left onto my griddle and scramble the egg batter.
 It makes the softest, sweetest, most scrumptious scrambled eggs!
 Give it try!

 - 1 loaf of French bread

 - 2 teaspoons vanilla

 - 1 ½ cups milk

-- Slice the french bread 1 inch thick slices.
+- Slice the French bread into 1-inch thick slices.

-- Lay bread in a shallow baking dish, (9×13 pan or similar).
+- Lay bread in a shallow baking dish (9x13 pan or large baking sheet).
 Pour batter over bread.
 Let bread sit for about 10 minutes, flipping once or twice.
-The bread should be saturated and the tough crust should begin to soften.
+The bread should be saturated, and the tough crust should begin to soften.

-- Cook for 1 ½ or 2 minutes, (or until golden brown), and flip.
+- Cook for 1 ½ or 2 minutes (until golden brown), and flip.
 Cook on the other side for 1 ½ to 2 minutes or until golden.
 Be sure to cook it long enough that the egg in the middle of the bread is cooked.
-You can flip several times to give the egg in the middle of the bread more time cook.
-Just be careful to not burn the bread.
-(If using a thinner bread cook time will be shorter).
+You can flip several times to give the egg in the middle of the bread more time to cook.
+Just be careful not to burn the bread.
+(If using thinner bread, the cooking time will be shorter).

 - Serve warm with butter, syrup, and fresh fruit (optional).